-- explain the nature and consequences of corporate governance requirements relating to insurance companies, including those arising from the UK Corporate Governance Code and Solvency II, and demonstrate an understanding of how good governance can contribute to the management of risk and creation of value in a variety of scenarios; - b. identify and explain the key operational risks experienced by an insurance company in a given scenario, for example IT failure, cybercrime and fraud, and provide advice in the context of uncertainty; - c. explain the concept of risk appetite, identify the factors that influence an insurer's risk appetite, and advise on how an appropriate level of risk taking might be determined by an insurer;
+- explain the nature and consequences of corporate governance requirements relating to insurance companies, including those arising from the UK Corporate Governance Code and Solvency II, and demonstrate an understanding of how good governance can contribute to the management of risk and creation of value in a variety of scenarios; - b. identify and explain the key operational risks experienced by an insurance company in a given scenario, for example IT failure, cybercrime, ESG risks and fraud, and provide advice in the context of uncertainty; - c. demonstrate the ability to differentiate between insurance risk and underwriting risk;

-- d. explain conduct risk and the customer centric perspective; recognising the role of regulators and evaluating how an insurance company might manage conduct risk in the context of a given scenario, making reasoned recommendations; - e. identify and evaluate asset and liability matching strategies in the context of a given scenario, providing reasoned advice; - f. explain and demonstrate, using appropriate analysis, how financial instruments (including derivatives, contingent convertible bonds, catastrophe bonds and mortality bonds) can be utilised to manage different types of financial risks; - g. demonstrate an understanding of the factors that impact upon an insurer's enterprise risk management, including culture, controls, risk models, data analytics and strategy, and provide reasoned advice in the context of a given scenario; - h. identify and explain risks specific to life insurance and non-life insurance in the context of a given scenario and advise on appropriate measures to mitigate and manage them; - i. explain how an insurance company might manage risks using digital technologies, including big data, data analytics and artificial intelligence; and - j. explain how money laundering risks arise; identify and evaluate the risks this generates for insurers; and advise how an insurer can respond to mitigate the threat of money laundering.
+- d. explain the concept of risk appetite, identify the factors that influence an insurer's risk appetite, and advise on how an appropriate level of risk taking might be determined by an insurer; - e. explain conduct risk and the customer centric perspective; recognising the role of regulators and evaluating how an insurance company might manage conduct risk in the context of a given scenario, making reasoned recommendations; - f. identify and evaluate asset and liability matching strategies in the context of a given scenario, providing reasoned advice: - g. explain and demonstrate, using appropriate analysis, how financial instruments (including derivatives, contingent convertible bonds, catastrophe bonds and mortality bonds) can be utilised to manage different types of financial risks; - h. demonstrate an understanding of the factors that impact upon an insurer's enterprise risk management, including culture, controls, risk models, data analytics and strategy, and provide reasoned advice in the context of a given scenario; - i. identify and explain risks specific to life insurance and non-life insurance in the context of a given scenario and advise on appropriate measures to mitigate and manage them; - j. explain how an insurance company might manage risks using digital technologies, including big data, data analytics and artificial intelligence; and - k. explain how money laundering risks arise; identify and evaluate the risks this generates for insurers; and advise how an insurer can respond to mitigate the threat of money laundering.